crossplatformkorea/crossplatformkorea.com/blog/2022-09-26-kakao-login-web.md

 tags: [Meetup, Kakao Login, Web, Web Support, react-native-web]
 ---

-This is the content of the [React Native Seoul meetup on August 31st](https://www.meetup.com/ko-KR/crossplatformkorea/events/287894080).
+This is the content of the [Cross-Platform Korea meetup on August 31st](https://www.meetup.com/ko-KR/crossplatformkorea/events/287894080).
 KnewKnew front-end developer, Namkyu Kyu shared the process of contributing the web feature to the [React Native Kakao Login](https://github.com/crossplatformkorea/react-native-kakao-login) open source, the problems he encountered, and how he solved them.

 https://www.youtube.com/watch?v=DZypUEUWth0